beckerluke/personal_changelog_mar_2020-master/README.md

 - Completed [TeamTreeHouse's Intermediate Java Track](https://teamtreehouse.com/tracks/intermediate-java) Using Before to not repeat yourself quiz in Unit Testing in Java course
 - Completed 28% of [freeCodeCamp's](https://www.freecodecamp.org/) ES6 section in JavaScript Algorithms and Data Structures Certification
 - Projects: Created generic Form component to handle the adding of all types of exercises according to body part to the database

+#### Thursday, March 5th, 2020
+- Completed Variables and Data Types Practice Problems in [Dataquest's](https://www.dataquest.io/) Data Scientist in Python course
+- Projects: Created database tables for individual body parts to hold exercises.
+Adjusted POST in workout router to take exercises of all kinds and Insert them into correct database table according to type of body part